duner/statamic-embed-video-plugin/readme.md

 * `rel` — load related videos once playback of initial video starts and display in "genie menu" when menu button is pressed.
 Defaults to **true**.
 If you set this to false, that will also disable the player search functionality.
 * `showinfo` — display information like the video title and rating before the video starts playing.
 Defaults to **true**.

+Paramaters that I have not yet implemented are: embedding playlists, changing from the dark theme to the light theme, and allowing you to set the start time of an embedded video.
+If you would like any of these included in the plugin, just let me know and I will do my best to add them.

 ##Vimeo
 Support to come.
 Still working on this.